 - and the charity can formalise arrangements through a written agreement

-- can make an appropriate solicitation statement - for instance in a charity shop - it may be possible to display a notice by the till indicating to customers that any profits which are made in the shop are given by the company which runs the shop to the charity which owns the company
+- can make an appropriate solicitation statement - for instance, in a charity shop, by displaying a notice by the till indicating to customers that any profits which are made in the shop are given by the company which runs the shop to the charity which owns the company

 The Office for Civil Society has produced detailed guidance on the current requirements of the 1992 Act.